About the Journal

 Ethics Statement

-"The African Journal of Gender and Religion ( AJGR) is committed to following best practices on ethical matters, errors, and retractions.
-The AJGR follows the Committee on Publication Ethics (COPE) guidelines on appeals to journal editor decisions and complaints.
-(Please see attached 2008 Code of Conduct).
-By submitting their manuscripts to the journal, authors are bound to high ethical research standards, that include inter alia, not misrepresenting information, or using the work of others without due acknowledgement and citation.
+By submitting their manuscripts to the journal, authors are bound to high ethical research standards, that include inter alia, not misrepresenting information, or using the work of others without due acknowledgment and citation.
 The journal reserves the right to subject submitted manuscripts to originality checks at any point in the publication process.
-The AJGR does not consider language and views which perpetuate racism, sexism, homophobia, transphobia or is otherwise discriminatory as acceptable.
+The AJGR does not consider language and views which perpetuate racism, sexism, homophobia, transphobia or are otherwise discriminatory as acceptable.

 All research studies on humans must be in accordance with the principles stated in the Declaration of Helsinki.
 The AJGR is, however, committed to engaging the ethics of research in discursive and not prescriptive ways and reserves the right to reject manuscripts on the basis of non-compliance with the values of gender justice in particular and social justice in general.
 Evidence of ethical approval must be provided for any studies that involve contact with human research participants.
-A separate statement to confirm that ethical clearance was obtained by the home institution of the author and at least one of the authors( in the case of co-publication) must be submitted with the manuscript or the review process will be delayed until evidence of institutional ethical approval has been provided".
+A separate statement to confirm that ethical clearance was obtained by the home institution of the author and at least one of the authors (in the case of co-publication) must be submitted with the manuscript or the review process will be delayed until evidence of institutional ethical approval has been provided.